Howard-ThinkGeo/VSIX-ProjectTemplates/MapSuiteMobileForAndroid_VSIX/README.md

 ## Description

-This project template creates a simple Android client application with MapSuite Mobile for Android component referenced.
+This project template creates a simple Android client application with Map Suite Mobile for Android component referenced.
 It also contains a WorldStreets map setup on the map.

 ## Tags